SharePoint/sp-dev-docs/docs/general-development/how-to-add-a-web-part-zone-snippet-in-sharepoint.md

     For descriptions of properties that are necessary for restricting a Web Part zone ( **LockLayout**, **AllowCustomization**, and **AllowPersonalization**), see Table 1.

-    > **Note:**
+    > [!NOTE]
     > You may notice that some property names are bold in the property grid of the Snippet Gallery.
 These properties have values that have been changed from the default setting for this component, but these properties are not necessarily relevant to a designer scenario.
 In other words, a property may be bold but not necessarily important for your scenario.

 8. After you configure any properties, choose **Update**.
 This updates the HTML snippet on the left side of the page, so that the markup reflects your custom settings.
 You can always choose **Reset** to return all properties to their default settings.